monoclecat/py-monocle-cms/README.md

 Write the content of your pages in nice-and-tidy [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), which gives you plenty of styling options.
 Integrating images is easier than you might think!
-Instead of you needing to enter the filepath, you just need to enter the image's unique ID, shown on the image upload page & gallery.
+Instead of you needing to enter the filepath, you just need to enter the image's unique ID (in the example it is 4), shown on the image upload page & gallery.
 Along with that you can set the size (small, medium or large).

 Example: `![Text that's shown when the image can't be loaded](4 small "Here's a cat!")`

-Gives you:
+Gives you something like this, just with the image and text centered in the page:

 ![Text that's shown when the image can't be loaded](https://raw.githubusercontent.com/monoclecat/py_monocle_cms/master/media/image/d20458f78f0640018a9df13fcd0ffea2.medium.jpg)

 _Here's a cat!_

-* Easy image upload and automatic thumbnail generation
-* The landing page lists the content of all pages like a blog
-* The content of pages is written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), no html required!

 ## Installation